-In general, Slovak citizens, Slovak companies (also with foreign owners), foreign citizens and foreign companies are allowed to purchase and sell real estates in Slovakia, however:
+In general, Slovak citizens, Slovak companies (also with foreign owners), foreign citizens and foreign companies are allowed to purchase and sell real estates in Slovakia, however

-- after the end of the above-mentioned transitional period (May 2014); from June 2014, a new set of rules is effective for acquiring an agricultural land which apply to any purchaser regardless of the residency or corporate seat (the details are described below),
+• After the end of the above-mentioned transitional period (May 2014); from June 2014, a new set of rules is effective for acquiring an agricultural land which apply to any purchaser regardless of the residency or corporate seat (the details are described below),

-- no new rules were introduced with respect of the transferee of forests; therefore, foreign nationals and companies are able to directly acquire forests in Slovakia.
+• No new rules were introduced with respect of the transferee of forests; therefore, foreign nationals and companies are able to directly acquire forests in Slovakia.

 All real estates located in Slovakia are registered in the Real Estate Registry and pursuant to the Cadastral Act, information registered in the Real Estate Registry is deemed reliable and binding unless the contrary is proved.

-Real estate is evidenced on the respective Ownership Certificate, which includes the following information: (i) information on real property; (ii) information on the owners and eventual co-ownership shares; and (iii) information on any encumbrances, pledges, easements and other rights of third persons to the real property.
+Real estate is evidenced on the respective Ownership Certificate, which includes following information: (i) information on real property; (ii) information on the owners and eventual co-ownership shares; and (iii) information on any encumbrances, pledges, easements and other rights of third persons to the real property.

 The extract from Ownership Certificate may be obtained by everyone

-- Against the payment of an administrative fee (in the amount of EUR 8); or
+• Against the payment of an administrative fee (in the amount of EUR 8); or

-General information about Real Estate transfer process
+General information about real estate transfer process

 The acquisition of real estate in Slovakia requires two obligatory steps:

-- execution of a written agreement,
+execution of a written agreement,

-- registration of the title in the Real Estate Registry.
+registration of the title in the Real Estate Registry.

-Execution of a written agreement
+Execution of a written agreement for real estate transactions in Slovakia

 The ownership of the real estate may be transferred by written purchase agreement concluded under the Slovak law.
 The demonstration of will to transfer the real estate of both the transferor and the transferee must be on the same document and the signature of the transferor shall be verified.